-- 35. Future Permits: Prior to building permit issuance, at such a time that new development or modification of existing development is proposed on any parcel, all applicable land use, including a City Zoning Permit for each constructed or placed single family dwelling, and building permits must be obtained prior to initiating the proposed development. - 36.
-Building Permits: Prior to building permit issuance, no building permits shall be issued upon lots to receive and be served by sanitary, sewer and water service and streets as improvements required pursuant to this chapter unless the improvements are in place, serviceable and approved by the city, with the service connections fees paid, and accepted by the city.
+30. Future Permits: Prior to building permit issuance, at such a time that new development or modification of existing development is proposed on any parcel, all applicable land use, including a City permit for each constructed or placed dwelling, and County building permits must be obtained prior to initiating the proposed development.